Hewlett-Packard agreed to a $14.5 million settlement in the California civil lawsuit related to the company’s

 spying scandal.
 Under terms of the settlement with the California attorney general, HP will pay $13.5 million to create a “Privacy and Piracy Fund” for law enforcement activities related to privacy and intellectual property rights operated in the state Attorney General’s Office.

 The company will also pay $650,000 in civil penalties and $350,000 to cover expenses of the investigation, California Attorney General Bill Lockyer announced Thursday.

 HP executives and private investigators retained by the company still face

-in the scandal, which involves the alleged use of “pretexting,” or pretending to be someone to obtain their personal phone records.
+criminal charges in the scandal, which involves the alleged use of “pretexting,” or pretending to be someone to obtain their personal phone records.